 1st Class Sleeper

 This is the best type of carriages in Ukraine.
-Every carriage has 9 cabins, 2 berths in each cabin.
-Beneath the lower berth(s) there is a box for luggage, which holds 1-2 medium bags.
+Every carriage has 9 cabins, 2 beds in each cabin.
+Beneath the lower bed there is a box for luggage, which holds 1-2 medium bags.
 Additional storage for luggage is in the niche above the door.
-There is a small unfolding table by the window.
 Every cabin has a door lock and can be locked from the inside.

 There are two models of 1st class cabins: